aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-rich-text-format-1-9-rtf-format/annotation-features-supported-on-rich-text-export/_index.md

 ﻿---
-title: Annotation Features Supported on Rich Text Export
+title: Annotation Features Supported on Rich Text Export – Aspose.Words for .NET
+articleTitle: Annotation Features Supported on Rich Text Export
+linktitle: Annotation Features Supported on Rich Text Export
 description: "Aspose.Words for .NET allows you to work with annotation features supported when saving to Rich Text format."
 type: docs
 weight: 10